Cook Like Czechs

 Notes

 • Removing the bundt cake from the pan: Let the cake cool on a wire rack for at least 30 minutes.
-Then place a flat plate on top and carefully invert it over.
-If you have thoroughly greased and dusted the bundt pan and it has been baked inside, the cake should easily release from the pan.
+Then place a flat plate on top of the pan and carefully invert it.
+If you have thoroughly greased and dusted the bundt pan and it has baked properly, the cake should easily release from the pan.

-• SERVING: Let the tipped walnut bundt cake cool, then sprinkle with icing sugar and cut into pieces.
-Enjoy your tasty dessert for breakfast or brunch with a cup of coffee or tea.
+• SERVING: Allow the walnut bundt cake to cool completely, then sprinkle it with icing sugar and cut into pieces.
+Enjoy this tasty dessert for breakfast or brunch with a cup of coffee or tea.

 • If the cake domes in the middle, simply cut it flat after cooling so that it sits well on the plate.